aarestad/advent-of-code/README.md

-# advent-of-code-2015
+# advent-of-code
-My work on the Advent of Code 2015 problems (http://adventofcode.com)
+My work on the Advent of Code problems (http://adventofcode.com)